masogit/am-browser-doc/docs/sizing/appendix_b.md

 #### Hardware
 Performance tests are executed on virtual machines except the database.
-The following table describes the configurations of servers for the 2,000 user benchmark test.
+The following table shows the configurations of servers for the 2,000 user benchmark test.